ftyers/Turkic_TTS/corpus/chv/speakers/chuvash_news/README.md

 suffixes in the output directory.
 It will only include those files which are compatible in terms of how many sentences and audio segments there are.

+## Procedure for adding manual segmentation

+Sometimes the automatic segmentation does not align properly with the text.
+In this case you can specify the manual segmentation in `./audio/manual`.
+The manual segmentation should be in the same format as the output of the automatic segmenter.